 To ensure efficient routing, Internet designers defined a mandate for the leading bits section of the address for each different network class.
-For example, because a router knows that a Class A network address always starts with a 0, the router might be able to speed a packet on its way after reading only the first bit of its address.
+For example, because a router knows that a Class A network address always starts with a 0, the router can quickly apply the default mask, if necessary, after reading only the first bit of the address.
 Table 1.2 illustrates how the leading bits of a network address are defined.
+When considering the subnet masking between network and host addresses, the number of bits to mask is important.
+For example, in a Class A network, 8 bits are masked, making the default subnet mask 255.0.0.0, while in a Class C, 24 bits are masked, making the default subnet mask 255.255.255.0.

 Some IP addresses are reserved for special purposes and shouldn't be assigned to nodes by network administrators.
-Table 1.3 lists the reserved IP addresses.
+Table 1.3 lists some of the reserved IP addresses.
+See RFC 3330 for others.